ustaxcourt/ef-cms/__10102-notes-delete-when-finished.md

 *Answer*: Checked with Chris, this is meant to function as the order title, which is used when serving the response.

 *Question*: If a case is stricken from the trial session, should "it is further" be displayed conditionally if there are additional fields?
-*Answer*: Each line should display "it is further" if there's additional text below.
+*Answer*: Each line should display "it is further" if there's additional text below (Minus the first).

 ## Things to do